Should You Build a Retaining Wall along Your Shoreline?

 - Often retaining walls built along shorelines get worn down by wave action, which eventually causes a complete wall failure.

 - During the winter months, retaining walls give slowly expanding ice sheets something solid and vertical to push against.
 This is BAD news for your wall.
 Your new retaining wall will lose the battle against ice jacking.
-You are much better off with a properly riprapped, sloped shoreline, which allows the ice to slide gradually up the shoreline instead of pushing directly against the shoreline.
+You are much better off with a properly riprapped, sloped shoreline, which provides the opportunity for the expanding ice to slide gradually up the shoreline instead of pushing directly against the wall/shoreline.
+(See how our shorelines defend against ice damage.)

 - Retaining walls are very damaging to the near-shore environment.
 They cause wave action, which scours the lakebed, displaces bottom sediment, and creates a sterile environment devoid of life.
 Wall structures on a lake can disrupt and destroy ecosystems of fish and other wildlife.